Robert Moses Playground: Land reclamation

-There have been four attempts to take the park's land for building projects, three of which have been associated with expansion of the United Nations.
+There have been four attempts to take the park's land for building projects, three of which have been associated with expansion of the UN.

 1960s proposal

-By the late 1960s, the United Nations was facing overcrowding at its headquarters complex and was leasing office space in other nearby buildings, but intended to build a new office building to the south of its present site on the block between 41st and 42nd streets.
-Near the end of 1969, plans were developed for an eight-story office building that would occupy nearly the entire block occupied by the playground, wrapping around the tunnel's ventilation building, and include a bridge across 42nd Street to connect with the remainder of the United Nations complex.
-To offset the loss of the playground, a new 3 acre park was to be constructed on pilings above the East River from 38th to 43rd streets, with the northern portion reserved for the use of the United Nations staff and the southern portion open to the public.
-Additional office space for the United Nations was eventually added across from its complex on the west side of First Avenue at One United Nations Plaza and Two United Nations Plaza, which were completed in 1975 and 1983, respectively.
+By the late 1960s, the UN was facing overcrowding at its headquarters complex and was leasing office space in other nearby buildings, but intended to build a new office building to the south of its present site on the block between 41st and 42nd streets.
+Near the end of 1969, plans were developed for an eight-story office building that would occupy nearly the entire block occupied by the playground, wrapping around the tunnel's ventilation building, and include a bridge across 42nd Street to connect with the remainder of the UN complex.
+To offset the loss of the playground, a new 3 acre park was to be constructed on pilings above the East River from 38th to 43rd streets, with the northern portion reserved for the use of the UN staff and the southern portion open to the public.
+Additional office space for the UN was eventually added across from its complex on the west side of First Avenue at One United Nations Plaza and Two United Nations Plaza, which were completed in 1975 and 1983, respectively.